okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 ### Edit the sign-in page

-The **Custom Sign-In Page** offers basic and advanced customization options to create a completely transformed sign-in experience.
+The **Custom Sign-In Page** offers basic and advanced customization options to transform the sign-in experience.

 > **Note:** Before you can customize for redirect authentication, you must customize your [Okta URL domain](/docs/guides/custom-url-domain/).